-Non-UMaine Researchers: PIs must email the following documents to umgmc@maine.edu by February 22, 2024:
+Non-UMaine Researchers: Pls must email the following documents to umgmc@maine.edu by March 14, 2025:

-- Scanned copy of the signature paperwork that follows your institution's standard procedure for proposals submitted to Federal agencies - Scanned copy of the completed UMaine sub-recipient commitment form (available from https://umaine.edu/ora/)
+- Copy of the signature paperwork that follows your institution's standard procedure for proposals submitted to Federal agencies. - Copy of the completed UMaine sub-recipient commitment form (available from https://umaine.edu/ora/). - A complete electronic copy of the proposal using the format outlined below.